 Did the TV reporter ask about me or my agency?
 Did he ask me about the conference or my presentation?
 No, of course not.
-He asked me for quick stories about innovative advertising and marketing -- five of them.
+He asked me for quick stories about innovative advertising and marketing — five of them.
 All to be told in five minutes.
 I learned this right before the cameras rolled.

 There was no backing out, and ultimately, I was able to come up with two random stories that made it to the live interview.
 My storytelling was not weak, but not strong either.

 The experience reinforced this lesson: Whether you are an individiual contributor in Sales or Marketing or you hold a leadership position, you must have a healthy number of stories on tap for whatever expertise you want to be known for.
-This applies to networking, meetings with prospects, media interviews, on social media and in your writing.
+This applies to networking, meetings with prospects, media interviews, on social media, and in your writing.
 To put it simply: Facts tell, stories sell."

-"Believe it or not, my career started selling restaurant coupons door-to-door.
+My career started selling restaurant coupons door-to-door.
 When I was 22, fresh out of college, I wanted to move to Massachusetts, so I did.
 But I had no job.
 Forced by the reality of paying bills, I settled for a job pushing restaurant coupons door-to-door.
 The job was 100% commission-based.

-After a couple of weeks on the job, I started to see patterns -- neighborhoods where I’d make a lot of money, and ones where I’d make almost nothing.
-It wasn’t densely populated areas with lots of stay at home moms.
+After a couple of weeks on the job, I started to see patterns — neighborhoods where I’d make a lot of money, and ones where I’d make almost nothing.
+It wasn’t densely populated areas with lots of stay-at-home moms.
 It wasn’t retirement communities.
 It wasn’t even neighborhoods that had lots of mansions.
-It was a busy downtown with a police station, fire station and bank.
+It was a busy downtown with a police station, fire station, and bank.
 I could make more in one hour visiting those three places than I could walking the other areas for six hours.

 By accident, I had discovered personas.
-Crude, incomplete, not well researched personas, but buying signals nonetheless.
+Crude, incomplete, not well-researched personas, but buying signals nonetheless.
 And this is something that has stuck with me throughout my entire career.

 We tend to spend far too much time chasing people who don’t need or desire our offering.
 Instead, focus on those to whom you can make a real connection and you’ll find your productivity soar."